 Sergey Kondratyuk, of the All-Ukrainian Network of People Living with HIV/AIDS underlined the importance of patent opposition among TRIPS flexibilities.
 The organisation spearheaded patent opposition in Ukraine, he told Intellectual Property Watch.

-The push of the Network for more stringent patentability criteria also encouraged the Ukrainian government into a patent law reform, he said (IPW, Health & IP, 30 April 2018).
+The push of the Network for more stringent patentability criteria encouraged the Ukrainian government into a patent law reform, he said (IPW, Health & IP, 30 April 2018).

 Role of civil society key in access to medicines